 With a new and uncertain school year approaching, it’s the perfect time to take a look at the best, coolest laptops on the market right now.
-Whether trying to set up your child with the perfect device for at-home learning or just looking to upgrade during lockdown, these laptops are the top machines available to buy as we approach Fall 2020.
+Whether trying to set up your child with the perfect device for at-home learning, looking to upgrade during lockdown or need a great Christmas gift, these laptops are the top machines available in winter 2020 and early 2021.

 Called the “Ultimate Ultrabook” by Wired, Dell’s XPS 13 boasts a sleek look thanks to the super-thin bezels surrounding the screen.
 The XPS 13 includes a tiny webcam above the screen, replacing the previous model’s awkwardly-placed bottom camera.
 It comes with an Intel Core i3 processor, although customers can upgrade to i5 or i7 as well.
 While Wired noted the XPS 13 isn’t a great laptop for gaming, its portability and impressive eight-12 hour battery life led CNET to name it the “Best Windows Ultraportable” of 2019.